tradecloud/tradecloud-docs-connectors/webhook-connector/configure-the-webhook.md

 ![Order Documents Events](../.gitbook/assets/webhook-order-documents-events.png)

-A default set of order document events will be enabled.
-The actual set you want to select wil be dependent on the capabilities of your integration and ERP system.
+You may choose whether you want to receive events for documents added by the buyer of an order, the suppplier, or both.
 You can find a list of events here:

 {% page-ref page="order-documents-events.md" %}